-Before we start with Gerry HO’s scale, here’s a quick missive from John:
+Before we start with Gerry’s post on building HO layout, here’s a quick missive from John:

 “Dear Al, just wanted to say how much I appreciate your efforts.